 Engineering is a dynamic and exciting field of work that naturally involves work in chemistry, physics, mathematics, and other basic sciences.
 But engineering is more than just knowledge of mathematical relationships and chemical formulae.
 Engineering inherently involves problem solving, and problem solving is the seed of innovation that can, and often does, blossom into discovery and invention.
-Intellectual Property for Chemical Engineers will provide the engineer with a basic understanding of the laws that surround the protection of ideas, discoveries, and inventions, including the intellectual property (IP) law principles that surround patents, copyrights, trademarks and trade secrets.
+This online course will provide the engineer with a basic understanding of the laws that surround the protection of ideas, discoveries, and inventions, including the intellectual property (IP) law principles that surround patents, copyrights, trademarks and trade secrets.

 On September 16, 2011, the America Invents Act (AIA) was enacted, representing the first major overhaul of the U.S. Patent system in nearly 60 years.
 The AIA substantively changes many aspects of patent law, such as: